thindil/steamsky/bin/doc/MODDING.md

 * Attribute `pluralmembername`: Plural of name of mobiles from this faction.
   Can be any text.
 * Attributes `spawn`: chance to that newly created sky base will be owned by that faction.
-Value of this attributes is roll on dice with sum of `spawn` attributes of all factions.
+Value of these attributes is roll on dice with sum of `spawn` attributes of all factions.
 For example if there will be 2 factions, one with `spawn` = 50 and second with `spawn` = 20 then if roll on dice 70 will be equal or lower to 50 it will be first faction base, when between 51 and 70 it